EduardoSolanas/simple-data-warehouse/README.md

 There are 3 endpoints:
  * /{metrics}/total/{aggregations} Calculates the total for the given metric and the given aggregation.
 It does not support grouping
  * /{metrics}/{aggregations} Calculates the aggregation of the given metric.
 Supports grouping.
  * /{metrics} Calculates the sum of the given metric.
 Supports grouping.
+This is the endpoint to use when using CTR because adding an aggregation on top of the CTR is not supported.

 ## Application deployment
 The application has been deployed in this environment: